How To Start A Programming Blog In 2024: Step-by-Step Tutorial

 Use social media to get visitors

-According to DataReportal, more than 3.8 billion people use social media – 321 million more than the previous year.
+According to DataReportal, more than 5 billion people use social media – an equivalent to 62.3 percent of the world’s population.

 Hence, social media is the best place to reach your target audience.